aitkazbi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 BREATH and LOVE are environment variables
 The script should display the result, followed by a new line -11.a script that converts a number from base 2 to base 10.
+-12.Create a script that prints all possible combinations of two letters, except oo